 Note: The maximum upload size for files is 100 MB.

 Copy a file from Cloud - add a copy of a file from the client entity in Cloud to the engagement file.

-Select the blue arrow icon () beside the folder where you want to move the selected document.
+Select the blue arrow icon () next to the folder or subfolder where you want to move the selected document.

 You have moved the document to a different folder.

-Note: You can also drag and drop documents on the Documents page.
-Select a document and drag it into a folder or a high-level grouping to move it.
+Note: You can also drag and drop documents to rearrange them.
+Select a document and drag it into the desired location.